 I wrote a commentary on the article over at the Ethicurean that covers how the garden works and what the teachers and principal think about the project.
 Basically, once a week, the students spend 1 ½ hours in the garden or the kitchen.
 A garden class usually starts with a lesson — like the life history of the mushroom — finish with the children doing some hands-on projects — like grafting branches onto fruit trees or replanting seedlings.
 In the kitchen classes, they learn about nutrition and cooking and prepare their own lunch.
 The time for this edible education is taken from science instruction, not from classes that are directly connected to the state assessment tests.

-A few weeks later, I visited the garden during their annual plant sale (which was a big success, earning $18,000).
+A few weeks later, I visited the garden during their annual plant sale.
 I contributed in a small way through a purchase of Genovese basil and a dwarf lavender that will supposedly be excellent for cooking and baking (e.g., lavender tuiles from Alice Medrich’s Pure Dessert).
 Below I have a few of my favorite photos from the afternoon.

 First, the sign outside of the northern entrance that features a lovely image of greens underneath the letters (most likely by Patricia Curtan, who illustrated several of the Chez Panisse cookbooks).
 Oddly, it is surrounded by non-edible plants.